arvigeus/AZ-204/Topics/Storage/Blob Storage.md

 - Archive tier - Available only for individual block blobs.
 Rarely accessed, flexible (very high) latency (in matter of hours) data.
 Minimum for 180 days.
   Does not support \*ZRS redundancy.
   To access data, either [copy](https://learn.microsoft.com/en-us/azure/storage/blobs/archive-rehydrate-overview#copy-an-archived-blob-to-an-online-tier) or [change](https://learn.microsoft.com/en-us/azure/storage/blobs/archive-rehydrate-overview#change-a-blobs-access-tier-to-an-online-tier) data to online tier.
 Rehydration copy to a different account is supported if the other account is within the same region.
+Destination cannot be at archive tier.
 Rehydration can take up to 15 hours (Standard), or up to 1 hour (High).
-Can be changed any time.
+Priority can be upgraded any time.
 Can be checked by `x-ms-rehydrate-priority` header.

 Non-hot is perfect for short-term data backup and disaster recovery.
 Access tiers are available for block blobs only (other types of blobs are considered "Hot").